 ADS continues to look at ways to increase the amount of plastic diverted from landfills and ensure recycled material is available to support our business.
-As such, this year we joined The Recycling Partnership to help promote consumer access to recycling across the United States, especially in underserved areas.
+Through our membership as a funding partner in The Recycling Partnership, we are helping to increase equitable access to recycling across the United States.
 Additional information related to The Recycling Partnership is available in the partnerships section of this report.
-Additionally, ADS signed on to US Environmental Protection Agency's (U.S. EPA's) America Recycles Pledge, a commitment to build on the existing efforts to address the challenges facing the U.S. recycling system, to identify solutions that create a more resilient materials economy and protect the environment.
+Additionally, ADS is a signatory to US Environmental Protection Agency's (U.S. EPA's) America Recycles Pledge, a commitment to build on the existing efforts to address the challenges facing the U.S. recycling system and to identify solutions that create a more resilient materials economy and protect the environment.
 The U.S. EPA established The National Recycling Goal to increase the national recycling rate to 50 percent by 2030, and ADS is committed to doing our part to help achieve this goal.

 As a leader in the recycling industry, we continue to push the limits of what is possible.
-As part of our 10-Year goals established in this report, our target is to recycle 1 billion pounds of plastic annually by fiscal 2031, nearly doubling the amount of recycled material we consume today.
+Our 10-year goal is to recycle 1 billion pounds of material each year by 2032.